Nuclear Radiation and Health Effects

 Cosmic radiation consists of very energetic particles, mostly protons, which bombard the Earth from outer space.

 Neutrons are particles mostly released by nuclear fission (the splitting of atoms in a nuclear reactor), and hence are seldom encountered outside the core of a nuclear reactor.* Thus they are not normally a problem outside nuclear plants.
 Fast neutrons can be very destructive to human tissue.
+Neutrons are the only type of radiation which can make other, non-radioactive materials, become radioactive.

 Units of radiation and radioactivity